dmvaldman/dmvaldman.github.io/_posts/2022-04-07-the-explanatory-gap-of-ai.md

 An AI may describe an apple as "sweet" though it has never tasted one, "red" though it has never seen one, and "smooth" though it has never felt one.
 So while an AI may skillfully describe an apple and use the word appropriately in context, in what way, if any, can we say it understands “apple"?

-Steven Sarnad coined this the “symbol grounding problem."
+Steven Sarnad coined this the *symbol grounding problem*.
 He reasoned that symbols we use as references must be grounded, or referent, in phenomena to be meaningful.
 After all, the word “apple” when written in a book has no meaning on its own.
 It's only when the word is read, and the reference and referent linked in a mind, that it takes on meaning.
-He writes that meaning of symbols is “parasitic on the meanings in our heads”.[^1] To Sarnad an AI doesn’t understand because it does not ground symbols in their referents; only minds host meaning.
+He writes that the meaning of symbols is “parasitic on the meanings in our heads”.[^1] To Sarnad an AI doesn’t understand because it does not ground symbols in their referents; only minds host meaning.

 Yet now we have AIs like OpenAI's Dall-E that seem to ground text in images[^2].
 Is Sarnad wrong?
 Do these AIs understand something previous ones did not?
 Predating Sarnad, John Searle addressed the issue.
-In Minds, Brains and Programs, Searle fashions then refutes the “Robot Reply” argument.
+In his paper Minds, Brains and Programs, Searle fashions then refutes the *Robot Reply* argument.
 He describes an AI that would “have a television camera attached to it that enabled it to 'see' it would have arms and legs that enabled it to 'act' and all of this would be controlled by its computer 'brain’.”[^3] Yet to Searle, this “adds nothing” to the argument.
 We are simply introducing more symbols, and to exploit correlations of symbols between modalities is no different than exploiting correlations within one.
 To Searle, grounding was neither the problem, nor the solution, to semantics emerging from syntax.

 > The computer understanding is not just...partial or incomplete; it is zero.
 *John Searle - Minds, Brains, and Programs*

 So just what is a grounded AI lacking?
 On this question, Sarnad and Searle are silent.
 Less silent, though, were the empiricists predating them.
 We attempt to get at our question by asking what they asked: what are human minds lacking?

-The empiricists accept that the sweetness, redness and smoothness of an apple -- the phenomona of apple -- is a manifestation of our minds.
+The empiricists accept that the sweetness, redness and smoothness of an apple -- the phenomena of apple -- is a manifestation of our minds.
 Outside the mind, apples have no taste, color or texture.
 To know what an “apple” is outside the mind is to know what Kant called the noumena of an apple: the apple “in itself.”
 Kant acknowledged that this noumenal reality can only be “accepted on faith” and famously called this the “scandal to philosophy.”[^4] Many philosophers grappled with this dilemma over time.
 Hume considered our belief in external objects a “gross absurdity”.[^5] Berkeley denied not only our knowledge of external reality, but its very existence.[^6] Several centuries later and the issue is far from settled.

 So what is a human mind lacking?
 To the empiricists one answer is we lack understanding of the noumena.